 The European Commission released a press statement about this situation stating:

 “If commercial cord blood banks are allowed, appropriate information should be given to the consumers willing to use their services, including the fact that the likelihood that the sample may be used to treat one’s child is currently negligible, that the future therapeutic possibilities are of a very hypothetical nature and that up until now there is no indication that the present research will lead to specific therapeutic application of one’s own cord blood cells.
 Therefore, information has to be particularly explicit that the auto conservation has little value in the current state of scientific knowledge.
 This information should be made clear on all media, including Internet, and in any contracts linking commercial banks to their customers.”

-I am not saying cord blood banking shouldn’t be an available option.
-All I am suggesting is that parents need adequate information before they make a decision to withdraw a significant amount of their baby’s blood volume.
-They need to be able to weigh up the definite benefits of full blood volume at birth vs a possible treatment for an unlikely future illness.
-Cord blood is baby’s blood.
-They also need their care provider to be honest if he/she will benefit financially from persuading them to collect and bank blood.
+I am not suggesting that baby blood banking shouldn’t be an available option.
+I am suggesting is that parents need adequate information before they make a decision to remove a significant amount of their baby’s blood volume.
+They need to be able to weigh up the known benefits of full blood volume at birth vs a possible treatment for an unlikely future illness.
+Cord blood is babies’ blood.
+Parents also need know if their care provider will benefit financially from persuading them to collect and bank blood.

 PS: I no longer participate in stealing babies blood.
 We live and learn.